7th Circuit Allows Indiana's Age Verification Law to Be Enforced

 “Functionally identical statutes should be treated the same while the Supreme Court considers the matter,” they added.

 Judge Ilana Diamond Rovner (a George H.W.
-Bush appointee) wrote a partial dissent, the Indiana Capital Chronicle reported, in which she argued against allowing the Indiana law to take effect on the grounds that, unlike in Texas, the Indiana plaintiffs have not yet had to comply with the law’s “burdensome requirements” since the Texas law was already in effect when SCOTUS declined to stop it, but the Indiana law has not yet gone into effect.
+Bush appointee) wrote a partial dissent, the Indiana Capital Chronicle reported, in which she argued against allowing the Indiana law to take effect, on the grounds that while the Texas law was already in effect when SCOTUS declined to stop it, the Indiana law has not yet gone into effect.
+The difference, Rovner wrote, is that the Indiana plaintiffs have not yet had to comply with the “burdensome requirements” of their state's law, whereas in Texas, the plaintiffs “were already subjected to its burdens.”
+In Texas, she opined, SCOTUS “merely left the case as it found it.”

 Rovner has senior, semi-retired status, and earlier this year told President Biden she planned to retire.
 Although Rovner was nominated by a Republican president, many Trump- and MAGA-aligned conservatives, as well as legal commentators who are loyal disciples of the late Justice Antonin Scalia, consider her liberal-leaning.